Skip to main content

 GRANT ALL ON SCHEMA public TO postgres, anon, authenticated, service_role;

-Then run every file in db/migrations/ in filename order again.
-Warning: this destroys all data in the public schema.
-If you have anything else in there, back it up first.
-If it’s a real project, skip the failing statement and run subsequent ones manually — but this is fragile.
-Starting with a fresh Supabase project is usually faster.
+If it’s a live project, skip the failing statement and run the rest manually — but starting with a fresh Supabase project is usually faster.

 GRANT USAGE ON SCHEMA public TO authenticated;